ssaring/sportstracker/sportstracker/docs/README.txt

 Software for Windows).

-Users of heartrate monitors with an integrated GPS receiver (e.g. the Garmin Edge series) can also view the track of the recorded exercise in an inter- active map viewer component.
+Users of heartrate monitors with an integrated GPS receiver (e.g. the Garmin Edge series) can also view and replay the track of the recorded exercise in the interactive map viewer component.

 SportsTracker itself is not able to download the exercise files from the heartrate monitor.
 You need to use one of these tools for it: